 If the person is eligible, a second medical practitioner must also carry out an assessment.
-If that practitioner confirms the person is eligible and the person wishes to continue, other requirements in the legislation must then be followed, including making a written declaration.
+If that practitioner confirms the person is eligible and the person wishes to continue, other requirements in the legislation must then be followed, including the person making a written declaration requesting VAD.

 Administration of VAD medication

-Once the requirements of the legislation have been satisfied and an administration permit has been issued to the medical practitioner, the person may access VAD.
+The person may access VAD once the requirements of the legislation have been satisfied and an administration permit has been issued to the coordinating medical practitioner by the Department of Health and Human Services.

 In most cases, the VAD medication will be self-administered by the person at a time and place of their choosing.
 Other people (e.g. family and friends) may be present if the person wishes.
 There is no requirement for a medical or other health practitioner, or a witness, to be present.